Community-RAD/Rules_Archival_Description/_rad/1-4_Dates-Area.md

 ### 1.4A1.
 Scope.
 At an aggregate level of description (e.g. fonds, series, file) use this area for recording date(s) of creation for the unit being described.
 Do not record a place or date of publication, distribution, etc., or the name of a distributor, publisher (even if the aggregate contains published items).

-At the item level of description, use this area to record either a) the date(s) of creation of the unit being described or b) information about the place, name, and date of publishing, distributing, broadcasting, releasing, and issuing activities.
+At the item level of description, use this area to record either
+1. the date(s) of creation of the unit being described or
+2. information about the place, name, and date of publishing, distributing, broadcasting, releasing, and issuing activities.

 Do not record a place or date of publication, distribution, etc., or the name of a publisher, distributor, etc., for unpublished items (e.g., manuscripts or photographs that have not been packaged for distribution, unedited or unpublished film or video materials, stock shots, nonprocessed sound recordings, unpublished electronic record(s)).
 In such cases, give only the date(s) of creation.

 ### 1.4A2.
 Punctuation
-For instructions on the use of spaces before and after prescribed punctuation, see 1.0C.
+For instructions on the use of spaces before and after prescribed punctuation, see [1.0C.](https://communityrad.ca/1-0/#10c-punctuation)\
-Precede this area by a full stop, space, dash, space.
+Precede this area by a full stop, space, dash, space.\
-Precede a second or subsequently named place of publication, distribution, etc., by a semicolon.
+Precede a second or subsequently named place of publication, distribution, etc., by a semicolon.\
-Precede the name of a publisher, distributor, etc., by a colon.
+Precede the name of a publisher, distributor, etc., by a colon.\
-Enclose a supplied statement of function of a publisher, distributor, etc., in square brackets.
+Enclose a supplied statement of function of a publisher, distributor, etc., in square brackets.\
-Precede the date of publication, distribution, etc., by a comma.
+Precede the date of publication, distribution, etc., by a comma.\
-Enclose the details of manufacture (place, name, date) in parentheses.
+Enclose the details of manufacture (place, name, date) in parentheses.\
-Precede the name of a manufacturer by a colon.
+Precede the name of a manufacturer by a colon.\
 Precede the date of manufacture by a comma.

 ### 1.4A3.
 Sources of information.